 For example, it’s been commonly reported that millennials avoid talking on the phone while older workers may prefer a quick conversation over typing out texts or emails.
 Phone calls, emails, and text messages are all separate communication channels.
 Likewise, when Gen Z texts, they may use different phrasing and punctuation rules than baby boomers.
 This is an example of communication styles.

 Good communication is key to effective collaboration, and in construction especially, it can make or break a project’s profitability.
 On a construction site, miscommunications and misinterpretations cause safety hazards, scheduling delays, and work mistakes.
 Every employee on the jobsite and all office stakeholders need to know what’s happening each day in the field to prevent accidents and avoid costly disputes.

 Connect via technology

 Investing in a digital daily reporting tool like the construction management app designed by Raken helps streamline collaboration and gives employees of all ages a way to communicate on the job with little room for errors.
-Using Raken’s digital project management software, field contractors can quickly and easily capture vital data from the jobsite, including clarifying photos and video, and instantly share it with all stakeholders via cloud storage.
+Using Raken’s digital construction project management software, field contractors can quickly and easily capture vital data from the jobsite, including clarifying photos and video, and instantly share it with all stakeholders via cloud storage.
 There’s no need for cross channel communication, and thanks to Raken’s intuitive design, all employees are on a level playing field with minimal training.

 These digital tools promote accuracy and cut back on the need for manual data entry with standardized report templates, further reducing communication errors.
 With Raken, there’s even an in-app messaging feature with customizable channels and push notifications for important updates.
 Managers can use this to bypass texts and email inboxes that employees may not always check or know how to use efficiently if they don’t use them on a personal basis.
 Additionally, if many employees do prefer email or other channels, managers can also easily download report information to send as an attachment.